 The former Wellesley selectman and surgeon is facing a field that includes the better known and better funded candidacies of Martha Coakley and Treasurer Steven Grossman along with Don Berwick and Juliette Kayyem.
 Grossman, Berwick and Kayyem have all staked out decidedly liberal positions on policies, and Kayyem and Grossman have challenged frontrunner Coakley on some of her stances, on immigration and sexual education, from a liberal perspective.

 "I think there's a bigger risk of excluding legitimate candidates when you have five legitimate candidates," said Avellone, who labels himself a "moderate" in the race.
 "I think our party is blessed.
 We have a lot of good people in it, but right now the convention is really dominated by a very liberal wing of the party.
-I think that's happened over a couple of cycles."

 In a Friday post to the liberal website Blue Mass Group, Avellone said the rules had changed during his campaign, but in a phone interview Monday he said he was aware they have not changed since 2004.